Javassss/WLI_scanning/README.md

   C

-  There are two different Arduino codes: one used for oscillating the piezo actuator back and forth and one used for the measurement process that moves the piezo actuator from its max displacement towards its relaxation point.
+  There are two different Arduino codes: one used for oscillating the piezo actuator back and forth for fringe viewing purposes only and one used for the measurement process.